johnmarksinclair/github-interrogator/README.md

 Interrogate the GitHub API to build visualisation of data available tht elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal of team performance.
 Provide a visualisation of this using the d3js library.
 See https://d3js.org

 # To run the app:
-Install the dependancies by running in the terminal `npm install`
-Then start the local server by running
-`npm start`
-This will run the app on a local server at port 3000
+Install the dependancies by running `npm install` in the terminal.
+Then start the local server by running `npm start`.
+This will run the app on a local server at port 3000.